-10. Pensions Liability
+10.Pensions Liability

-The Council has net pension liabilities of £295m in the Balance Sheet.
+The Council has net pension liabilities of £335m in the Balance Sheet.
 This reflects the value of pension liabilities which the Council is required to pay in the future as they fall due, offset by the value of assets invested in the pension fund.
 In addition, the Council's pension fund has to be revalued every three years to set future contribution rates.

 The last actuarial valuation was in 2019 and reported a funding level of 90%.
-The next actuarial valuation of the Fund was carried out at 31 March 2022, where the funding level was reported to be 101%.
+The next actuarial valuation of the Fund will be carried out at 31 March 2022.
+The fund's actuary has estimated that the funding level has improved to around 95% at 31 March 2022.
 The Council has a deficit recovery plan in place to make additional contributions into the Pension Fund over the period to 2035, in line with the Funding Strategy Statement.
 Further information on the Pension Fund can be found in note 31 of the main accounts and in the Pension Fund Accounts.